Esperance, Western Australia © Tourism Western Australia

 The isle-wrapped vista surrounding Esperance is one of the dreamiest scenes in Western Australia.
 With some of the whitest beaches and clearest waters in Australia, this southern gem is worth the drive.

 By Fleur Bainger

-Remote, untouched and pure, the town of Esperance has a coastline that would rival any in the world.
+Remote and utterly remarkable, the town of Esperance has a coastline that would rival any in the world.
 Fine quartz sands edged by tumbles of rounded boulders meet placid ocean and endless islands.
 Esperance is also the closest town to the beach of Lucky Bay, where kangaroos regularly come to sunbake on its white sand.

 How to get there